Welcome to SysAid!

 - gives it an appropriate due date depending upon the type and severity of the issue,

-- and saves changes.
+- Saves changes.

 For a more in-depth overview of creating, managing, and resolving an incident in SysAid, see the Incident Management Overview.